 Phase 2, Aberfoyle Crescent to Resurrection Road, was installed in June 2024.

-• Traffic signal modifications, including civil and electrical work at the following intersections: Old Mill Trail, Jane Street, and Windermere Avenue.
+• Traffic signal modifications at the following intersections: Old Mill Trail, Jane Street (complete), and Windermere Avenue.
 These signal modifications include the addition of bicycle signals and changes to phasing to improve safety for all roadway users.

-• Removal of no right-turn on red signage: right turns on red between the Humber River and Aberfoyle Crescent that were previously restricted as part of the installation of the Bloor Street W Complete Street Extension project will be restored, as directed by City Council in June 2024 (IE14.3) and until such time as the traffic signal timing is updated.
+• Removal of no right-turn on red signage: right turns on red between the Humber River and Aberfoyle Crescent that were previously restricted as part of the installation of the Bloor Street W Complete Street Extension project have been restored, as directed by City Council in June 2024 (IE14.3) and until such time as the traffic signal timing is updated.

-If you would like to receive weekly installation notice emails, please email bloorcompletestreet@toronto.ca to be added to the recipients list
+If you would like to receive future installation notices, please email bloorcompletestreet@toronto.ca to be added to the recipients list.

 Phase 2: Aberfoyle Crescent to Resurrection Road